After giving birth to my first child I learned the hard way how imperative it is to have a postpartum care kit.

 Because of the nature of some medicated products in this article, this list won’t be 100% “natural”.

-However, they are the best options to my knowledge in terms of ingredient safety, optimal ingredient standards, popular mom reviews, and effectiveness.
+However, this postpartum checklist contain the best options to my knowledge in terms of ingredient safety, optimal ingredient standards, popular mom reviews, and effectiveness.

 Let’s get started…